CodePushGo/website/src/content/blog/en/create-offline-screen-in-vue-angular-react.md

 npm install @capacitor/network
 ```

-For Capacitor projects, also run the following command to sync the native project files:
+For React Native projects, also run the following command to sync the native project files:

 ```shell
 npx cap sync
 ```

-Make sure you have the Capacitor CLI installed globally by running:
+Make sure you have the React Native CLI installed globally by running:

 ```shell
 npm install -g @capacitor/cli